Can Foreigners Buy Property in Brazil?

 Jurerê Internacional

 The crown jewel of Florianópolis real estate, Jurerê Internacional is often compared to Miami Beach or Saint-Tropez.
 This is where Brazil's elite come to summer, with beach clubs like Taikô and Il Belvedere setting the scene.
-Properties here command premium prices but attract premium tenants willing to pay $500-800/night in high season.
+Properties here command premium prices, so I compare unit quality, exact location, condominium costs, and recent transactions carefully.

 Canasvieiras